 3. Implement Contactless Solutions for Onsite Safety and Security

-According to CBS News, a single infected door handle could infect between 40% and 60% of your workplace.
+According to CBS News, a single infected door handle could infect between 40% and 60% of your workforce.

-Contactless solutions, such as digital sign-in tools, will be essential in addressing your employees' concerns.
+Contactless solutions, such as digital sign-in tools, will be essential in addressing your employees' concerns prior to workplace reentry.
 For example, you can use a visitor management system with contactless sign-in features to ensure your workplace is safe and secure.
 Since you'll know who's on-site at all times, this also ensures regulatory compliance.

 4. Train Business Leaders to Support Employees

-In a McKinsey & Co. survey, 77% of employees said leaders gave them enough information needed to plan and adjust.
+In a McKinsey & Co. survey, 77% of employees said leaders gave them enough information needed to plan and adjust to workplace reentry.
 Moreover, 80% believe their leaders have been proactive in protecting their health and safety.
 Training is essential for continuing to meet employee needs.

 Leaders can make their efforts sustainable by: